radu-matei/radu-matei.github.io/content/blog/aspnet-core-json-dependency-injection.md

 This is a very basic and rudimentary way of injecting dependencies in the application.
 It is by no means production ready, it doesn't deal with exceptions, services that don't exist or incorrect lifetimes.

- It is only a simple alternative to registering each service manually, in code, recompiling the entire application evey time you needed to swap some services.
+ It is only a simple alternative to registering each service manually, in code, recompiling the entire application every time you needed to swap some services.